 This is Lucy Scientific Discovery Inc.'s initial public offering.
-We are offering common shares.
-Prior to this offering, there has been no public market for our common shares.
-We estimate that the initial public offering price of our common shares will be between \$ and \$ per share.
+We are offering units, each unit consisting of one common share, and a warrant to purchase one common share.
+Prior to this offering, there has been no public market for our common shares or warrants.
+We estimate that the initial public offering price of our units will be between \$ and \$ per unit.
+Each whole share exercisable pursuant to the warrants will have an exercise price per share between \$ and \$, equal to % of the initial public offering price.
+The warrants will be immediately exercisable and will expire on the fifth anniversary of the original issuance date.
+The units will not be certificated.
+The common shares and related warrants are immediately separable and will be issued separately, but must be purchased together as a unit in this offering

-We have applied to list our common shares on the Nasdaq Capital Market under the symbol "LSDI".
-The closing of this offering is contingent upon the successful listing of our common shares on the Nasdaq Capital Market.
-If our listing is not approved by Nasdaq Capital Market, we will not be able to complete this initial public offering.
+We have applied to list our common shares and warrants on the Nasdaq Capital Market under the symbol "LSDI" and "LSDIW," respectively.
+The closing of this offering is contingent upon the successful listing of our common shares and warrants on the Nasdaq Capital Market.